OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 Octopus Cloud users are already running this release, and self-hosted Octopus customers can [download the latest version](https://octopus.com/downloads/2020.6.0) now.

-As usual, we encourage you to review the [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading).
+As usual, we encourage you to review the [steps for upgrading Octopus Server](https://octopus.com/docs/administration/upgrading).
 Please see the [release notes](https://octopus.com/downloads/compare?to=2020.6.0) for further information.

-## What’s coming in Octopus 2021.1?
+## What’s coming in future releases?

-Check out our [public roadmap](https://octopus.com/roadmap) to see what’s coming next and register for updates.
+Check out our [public roadmap](https://octopus.com/roadmap) to stay informed and register for updates.

 ## Conclusion